wyliethomas/battlestag/ORCHESTRATOR/agent-gateway-v2/README.md

 ```bash
 ./update.sh
 ```
 Rebuilds gateway and programs.
-Optionally stops/restarts the service.
+Optionally updates configuration and restarts the service.

+**Configuration Update:** Prompts to update config with current values shown as defaults.

 ### Uninstall
 ```bash